uber/react-view/README.md

 presets?: PluginItem[];
 ```

-- `minHeight` - To prevent the scroll jump when component is rendered for the first time (aka the code is executed), we can pre-allocate a container with the `minHeight` (px).
+- `minHeight` - To prevent the scroll jump when the component is rendered for the first time (aka the code is executed), we can pre-allocate a container with the `minHeight` (px).
 - `placeholder` - A React component to display before the first render, you can use the default `Placeholder` component (it's a spinner).
 It gets the `minHeight` through the `height` prop.
-- `presets` - The Compiler component uses Babel and you can add additional babel presets to enable extra syntax features like TypeScript. `preset-react` in included by default.
+- `presets` - The Compiler component uses Babel and you can add additional babel presets to enable extra syntax features like TypeScript. `preset-react` is included by default.

 #### Editor